 To create a MIDI app for connecting hardware keyboards or synthesizers to an iOS device, refer to Core MIDI Framework Reference and look at the MFi program.

 To progress beyond the capabilities of the Media Player framework and the

 UIImagePickerController class, read AV Foundation Programming Guide.
 AV Foundation, with support from the Assets Library and Core Media frameworks, provides tools for advanced video solutions including track-based editing, transcoding, and direct access to data from the camera and microphone.

-View the AVCam sample code project to see how to capture still images and movies using the AV Foundation framework.
+View the AVCam for iOS sample code project to see how to capture still images and movies using the AV Foundation framework.
 AVCam demonstrates the use of several important AV Foundation classes.
 View the AVPlayerDemo project to see how to play movies from the iPod library.